metricsgraphics/metrics-graphics/README.md

 configuration maintained and controlled by [William Lachance](https://github.com/wlach/).

 You might also be interested in writing addons for the library, in which case, [have a read through this page](https://github.com/metricsgraphics/metrics-graphics/wiki/Developing-Addons).

-## Getting in touch

-If you have any questions about metrics graphics (either as a user or contributor), the best place to ask is the [#metricsgraphics](https://client00.chat.mibbit.com/?server=irc.mozilla.org&channel=%23metricsgraphics) channel on irc.mozilla.org ([learn more about irc @ Mozilla](https://wiki.mozilla.org/IRC)).

 ## Resources
 * [Examples](http://metricsgraphicsjs.org/examples.htm)